Spain is a diverse country sharing the Iberian Peninsula with Portugal and a very popular tourist destination.

 CLOTHING & SHOES

 As an average, clothes are a tad more expensive in Spain than in the UK.
 For example, Levi’s cost about $80.
 You can buy simpler pieces of clothing like shirts or summer dresses at mass chain stores for prices of around 80$ as well.
-Spain is full of markets, flea markets and gorgeous shopping malls so you won’t have problems finding something for yourself.
-It’s also brimming with the usual clothing brands like Zara, Bershka and other shops.
+Spain is also brimming with the usual clothing brands like Zara, Bershka and other shops.

 |Average Clothing Prices|